edgecase/bird-wave/doc/blog2.md

 # Choropleths and D3.js

 Choropleths are a great way to get a really clear depiction of how a statistic varies by location.
+I'd like to share my experience from a project that we're not quite ready to announce yet.

 In our case, the statistic in question is the frequency of sightings for a given species of bird.
 The idea is to be able to see which areas of the country reflect a greater frequency month to month in order to get a feel for when and how the bird migrates.